 Gravity is not the only force.
-There are other forces, too.
-Multiple forces can simultaneously affect a single object.
+Other forms of force exist.
+Multiple forces can affect an object at the same time.
 Forces can counteract gravity, making an object move against the direction of gravity.
-Such facts do not disprove gravity.
+These cases do not disprove gravity.

-The force of gravity can even counteract each other in the form of counterweight.
+The force of gravity can even counteract each other in the form of a counterweight.
 An elevator (lift) that takes us up and down in a skyscraper has a counterweight having about the same mass as the elevator itself.
 This way, the motor does not need to hold the entire weight of the elevator and spends much less energy.

 All the phenomena where an object is in motion against the direction of gravity can be consistently explained by mechanics and physics.